tgasla/rl-cloudsimplus/README.md

 ```

 > [!NOTE]
-> You can check that the TensorBoard dashboard is running by visiting [http://localhost](http://localhost).
+> The default port of tensorboard has been overridden, so it uses port 80.
+If you have other processing running on port 80 and you wish to change the port that tensorbaord uses, you can do so by changing this [Dockerfile](tensorboard/Dockerfile).
+You can check that the TensorBoard dashboard is running by visiting [http://localhost](http://localhost).

 ## Editing the experiment configuration file